spbennett/novella/README.md

 To me, this project is a chance to learn more about MVC using modern web development tools and frameworks.
 I also thought the world would be a better place with a modular, open-source eBook manager written in web languages that anyone could contribute to.

 This project is available to the open-source and Github communities.
 Feel free to fork it and submit pull requests.
-Also, feedback on where you'd like to see the project go is welcome.
+Also, feedback on where you'd like to see the project go is welcome too.